Arcieeee/Arcie-Dijkstra-Animating/README.md

 Run Algorithm, which will run Dijkstra's algorithm on the currently loaded graph, print the results, and update the visual representation.

 Sample Graphs 1 & 2, which automatically load a sample graph into the program for the user to view.

+Set Start Node/End Node, which allows the user to explicitly set a designated start/end for a given graph, without the import.